Shashanksharma280201/Text-to-Image-editing-ai-tool-/README.md

 The method to obtain the results as shown in the [results](https://github.com/Shashanksharma280201/Text-to-Image-editing-ai-tool-/tree/acd66069092d100469bdb4571e2a7fda3fa91cb3/results) folder is :
 - Select the image you want to make changes to
 - Mask the image where you want the changes to be made , with the red marker provided
-- Add the Prompt , for example : create a mask under the object and add the prompt `add a brown table`
+- Add the Prompt , for example : create a mask under the object and add the prompt `add a brown table` , `add the shadow of the object on the table`
 - Wait for the process to run till the image show's up.